Hesam-Eskandari/tech-school/csharp/01-basic.md

     1. Method one: use “Convert” class from “System” namespace
        - Example: int  age  =  Convert.ToInt32(ageJson);
        - Note: from the method name, it appears that Convert class is part of .Net framework
-       - Other methods of convert class:
+       - Other methods of the Convert class:
            - ToByte()
            - ToInt16()
            - ToInt32()